joshnuss/1000experiments.dev/src/routes/posts/identity-provider-for-stripe.md

 ## Notes

 - Used [fake-oauth2-server](https://github.com/patientsknowbest/fake-oauth2-server) to test it
-- Next, look into creating a demo of the signup flow
+- Next, look into creating a demo of the <a href="/posts/idp-signup-flow">signup flow</a>